 Variable degree of risk

 Transactions in options carry a high degree of risk.
 Purchasers and sellers of options should familiarize themselves with the type of option (i.e., put or call) which they contemplate trading and the associated risks.
 You should calculate the extent to which the value of the options must increase for your position to become profitable, taking into account the premium and all transaction costs.
 The purchaser of options may offset or exercise the options or allow the options to expire.
 The exercise of an option results either in a cash settlement or in the purchaser acquiring or delivering the underlying interest.
 If the option is on a future, the purchaser will acquire a futures position with associated liabilities for margin (see the section on Futures above).
 If the purchased options expire worthless, you will suffer a total loss of your investment which will consist of the option premium plus transaction costs.
 If you are contemplating purchasing deep-out-of-the-money options, you should be aware that the chance of such options becoming profitable ordinarily is remote.
 Selling (“writing” or “granting”) an option generally entails considerably greater risk then purchasing options.
 Although the premium received by the seller is fixed, the seller may sustain a loss well in excess of that amount.
 The seller will be liable for additional margin to maintain the position if the market moves unfavorably.
 The seller will also be exposed to the risk of the purchaser exercising the option and the seller will be obligated to either settle the option in cash or to acquire or deliver the underlying interest.
 If the option is on a future, the seller will acquire a position in a future with associated liabilities for margin (see the section on Futures above).
 If the option is “covered” by the seller holding a corresponding position in the underlying interest or a future or another option, the risk may be reduced.
 If the option is not covered, the risk of loss can be unlimited.
-Certain exchanges in some jurisdictions pemit deferred payment of the option premium, exposing the purchaser to liability for margin payments not exceeding the amount of the premium.
+Certain exchanges in some jurisdictions permit deferred payment of the option premium, exposing the purchaser to liability for margin payments not exceeding the amount of the premium.
 The purchaser is still subject to the risk of losing the premium and transaction costs.
 When the option is exercised or expires, the purchaser is responsible for any unpaid premium outstanding at that time.
+Additional commissions may apply when trading naked short options.

 A spread is defined as the sale of one or more futures or option contracts and the purchase of one or more offsetting futures or option contracts.
 It should be recognized, though, that the loss from a spread can be as great as – or even greater than – that which might be incurred in having an outright futures or options position.
 An adverse widening or narrowing of the spread during a particular time period may exceed the change in the overall level of futures or option prices, and it is possible to experience losses on both of the futures or options contracts involved (that is, on both legs of the spread).
 In addition, spread trading increases transaction costs because the customers will be charged commissions on each leg of the spread.